mooorkey/Prosecutor-Relocation-Optimization/README.md

 #### Branch and Bound
 Branch and Bound is a method for solving optimization problems by exploring feasible solutions. it divides the problem into smaller subproblems and uses to bounding techniques to cut the branches that cannot provide an optimal solution.
 ![image](https://github.com/user-attachments/assets/1d7454f7-b55b-4519-92b9-5d9d37fcd24b)
-- **Approach:** The method explores all possible assignments but eliminates suboptimal solutions to reduce computation, resulting in reduced execution time.
+- **Approach:** Explores all possible assignments but eliminates suboptimal solutions to reduce computation, resulting in reduced execution time.
 - **Limitation:** Due to its nature, it is most likely a semi-bruteforce approach.
-It proved inefficient for large-scale problems with a high number of workers and jobs.
+It can be inefficient for large-scale problems.

-Result
+- **Result:** Proved inefficient for large-scale problems with a high number of workers and jobs.
-TODO: Add result
+- TODO: Add result pictures of exec time vs input size

 #### Genetic Algorithm